inonehp/home-page/README.md

 🔍 Search (redirect).
 🛍️ Extension New Tab: any site in each new tab.
 🎨 Themes for: Geany IDE, and Firefox.
-📝 To-do, typing, and other
+📝 To-do, typing, templates ...

 ---